niebert/JavascriptClassCreator/README.md

       ___PAGE_ID___

-in the template will be replaced by a defined content in the HTML page.
-The marker
+in the template could be replaced by a unique page-id if instances the HTML template are created as page.
+Similar to this approach the marker

       ___TITLE___